RitaMwas/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that removes all letters c and C from input Write a script that reverse its input
-Display all users and their home directories, sorted by users
+Display all users and their home directories, sorted by users Find all empty files and directories in the current directory and all sub-directories